haranrk/DigiPathAI/README.md

 # Features
 - Responsive WSI image viewer
-- State of the art cancer AI pipeline to segment the and display the cancer cell
+- State of the art cancer AI pipeline to segment and display the cancerous tissue regions

 # Application Overview
 <p align="center">